 Things to Know Before You Retire at 62

 Collecting Social Security, Medicare, and More

-1. You Can Delay Social Security
+You Can Delay Social Security

-As a matter of fact, married couples who make strategic choices about how and when to collect benefits may receive many thousands more in benefits over their joint lifetimes than those who collect early with no analysis.
+As a matter of fact, married couples who make strategic choices about how and when to collect benefits may jointly receive many thousands more in benefits over their lifetimes than those who collect early with no analysis.
 You can use a Social Security calculator to see the difference between a good claiming decision and a poor one.

 Many retirees should consider using their own savings to cover their retirement expenses while delaying the start date of their Social Security.
 This can lock in a higher guaranteed social security income amount later, and help protect you from outliving your money.

 Medicare Doesn't Kick in Until 65

 Also, keep in mind, Medicare does not cover all health care costs, so many people purchase additional health coverage to supplement their Medicare benefits.
 Get quotes on your health insurance costs so you can build this expense into your retirement budget.

 Consolidate Retirement Accounts

+If you have money in IRAs, 401(k)s or other employer-sponsored plans, think about consolidating these plans into one account.
+Many people believe their money is safer when they spread it out across many different firms.
 Instead, when you use a large well-known financial custodian you can build a well-diversified portfolio by owning numerous types of investments all held within a single account.
-The underlying assets belong to you.
-They are not assets of the financial firm.
+The underlying assets belong to you; they are not assets of the financial firm.
 This means you gain very little added safety by having accounts spread out across numerous financial institutions.

 Another reason to consolidate is at age 70 1/2 tax rules require you to start taking distributions from your retirement accounts.
 You'll find it much easier to follow these rules when your retirement accounts have been consolidated.